Ombra mai fu: Media and film

 On 24 December 1906, Reginald Fessenden, a Canadian inventor and radio pioneer, broadcast the first AM radio program, which started with a phonograph record of "Ombra mai fu".

 A 1980s electronic mix instrumental version of the aria can be heard in the cherry blossom viewing scene and forms a central part of Kon Ichikawa's 1983 film The Makioka Sisters.

-The song is also used in the 1988 Stephen Frears film Dangerous Liaisons during a private performance in an aristocratic salon.
-It is performed by Paulo Abel Do Nascimento.
+The song is also used in the Stephen Frears film Dangerous Liaisons (1989) during a private performance in an aristocratic salon.
+The song was performed by the Portuguese soloist, Paulo Abel do Nascimiento.

+In the 1995 BBC adaptation of Jane Austen's Pride and Prejudice, the character Mary Bennet (played by Lucy Briers) plays and sings the song (though rendered in English as "Slumber, dear maid") during a critical scene at the Netherfield Ball.

-The song plays a prominent role in Sebastián Lelio's 2017 film A Fantastic Woman in which Marina, a transgender woman and singer, performs the aria before an audience towards the end of the film.
+The song plays a prominent role in Sebastián Lelio's 2017 film A Fantastic Woman, in which Marina, a transgender woman and singer, performs the aria before an audience towards the end of the film.

+The song is played during the end credits of the 2023 mystery thriller film The Tutor, performed by Alexander Bornstein and Edward Underhill.

+The song plays during the closing scenes of the 2023 Christmas comedy-drama film The Holdovers, as Mr Hunham packs up his room.